Greg Heiar

-Greg Heiar (born August 14, 1975) is an American basketball coach who is the former head coach of the New Mexico State Aggies men's basketball team.
+Greg Heiar (born August 14, 1975) is an American basketball coach who is the head coach of the Trinity Valley Community College men’s basketball team.

 Playing career

 Heiar played college basketball for two seasons at Kirkwood Community College under Chris Jans, whom he succeeded as head coach at New Mexico State 25 years later.
 Heiar completed his playing career at Mount St. Clare, where he was a two-year captain, all-conference selection and team MVP.

 Coaching career

 After graduation, Heiar assisted his alma mater for one season before joining the coaching staff at Loras College.
 He reunited with Jans at NJCAA institution Chipola College as an assistant coach for a season, before being elevated to the head coaching position.
+During the 2003-2004 season as an assistant coach, Heiar helped led Chipola College to a 32-5 overall record, including 11-1 in the Panhandle Conference.
+The team captured the college's first FCSAA/NJCAA Region VIII Championship for the first time in two decades, before finishing 6th in the NJCAA National Tournament in Hutchinson, Kansas.
+As a head coach at Chipola from 2004 to 2009, Heiar compiled a 164–15 record.
+During his time at Chipola, Heiar was named Panhandle Conference Coach of the Year five times (2005, 2006, 2007, 2008, 2009), NJCAA Region 8 Coach of the Year 4 times (2005, 2007, 2008, 2009) and led his time to NJCAA Final Four Appearances in 2005, 2007, and 2009; including runner-up finish in the NJCAA national championship game in 2007 to Grant McCasland's Midland College.

-He coached at Chipola from 2004 to 2009, compiling a 164–15 record.
-After earning numerous coach of the year honors and a third-place finish in the 2009 NJCAA Tournament, Heiar joined Larry Eustachy's staff at Southern Miss.
+Following a third-place finish in the 2009 NJCAA Tournament, Heiar joined Larry Eustachy's staff at Southern Miss.
 In 2011, he joined the coaching staff of Gregg Marshall at Wichita State.
 At WSU, he was a part of seven NCAA tournament squads, including the Shockers' 2013 Final Four appearance.
-After Wichita, Heiar served as an assistant coach to Will Wade at LSU 2017-2020.
+After Wichita, Heiar served as an assistant coach to Will Wade at LSU from 2017 to 2020.
 Heiar departed from LSU and served a one-year assistant coaching stint at East Tennessee State under coach Jason Shay.
 In 2021, Heiar returned to the junior college ranks, taking over at Northwest Florida State College, where his team won the NJCAA Division national tournament with a 31–5 record.

 On March 27, 2022, Heiar was named the 27th head coach in New Mexico State men's basketball history, succeeding Jans, who had accepted the head coaching position at Mississippi State.

 On November 19, 2022, Coach Heiar and his coaching staff were involved in the police response when one of his athletes, Mike Peake, was attacked in a premeditated plan by four University of New Mexico (UNM) students, resulting in the death of one of the UNM freshman students.
 The featured rivalry basketball game was canceled and the team returned to Las Cruces.